How Does UX Affect SEO?

 Page loading time was always a crucial aspect of SEO, but with the latest speed advancements, it has become a key factor to influence search rankings.
 As per a report by Google, if your site takes more than 3 seconds to load, then your bounce rate can increase by almost 32%.
 Without a doubt, that can severely influence your search rankings.
 So what can be done?

 There are a few ways to improve your loading time.
 For instance, choosing reliable hosting, including high-quality images and videos, eliminating auto-play option, and using lazy loading are some of the ways.
+The custom display stands page of Decorative Events is a good example of an image-rich site that loads fast and has well-optimized alt and title image tags.
 Apart from all these, leveraging cache memory, and offering high-quality content can also contribute to the fast loading time.

 5) Focus On Quality